CindyJS/CindyJS/README.md

 To use the project, simply type `make` in the top level source directory.
 All required third-party tools should be downloaded automatically, and installed inside the project directory tree.
-One exception is a Java Development Kit, which has to be installed before.
+One exception is a Java Runtime Environment, which has to be installed before (because users have to manually accept the terms and conditions before being allowed to download a JRE).
 If `make` terminated successfully, then `build/js` will contain the artifacts which you'd likely want to include in your web site.